 Option 2.
 Reserve the course as graduate credit for consideration by a department after admission as a graduate student.
 This option is available to seniors only and is limited to a maximum of three graduate courses not exceeding a total of 12 credits.

-Registration in a graduate-level course is available to undergraduate students with at least a 3.00 GPA in each of the last three terms of work.
+Registration in a graduate-level course is only available to undergraduate students with at least a 3.00 GPA in each of the last three terms of work.

 Courses that do not qualify: Credits in Research (601); Supervised Teaching (602); Internship (604); Reading and Conference (605); Field Studies or Special Problems (606); Workshop, Special Topics, or Colloquium (508 or 608); and Practicum, Terminal Project, or Supervised Tutoring (609).

 Transfer of Reserved Graduate Credit.
 Undergraduates who have passed graduate-level courses that have been approved in Option 2 of the Reservation of Graduate Credit process may apply up to 12 credits to a master’s degree (within the overall 15-credit maximum for transfer credit).

 Course work taken for letter grades (mid-B or better) and P/N courses, if accompanied by the instructor’s statement that the passing grade was equal to a mid-B or better, is eligible for consideration.
 If approved, these courses can be used to satisfy relevant university master’s degree requirements.
 A Request for Transfer of Graduate Credit form (available on the Graduate School’s website) must be filed within two terms of acceptance into a master’s degree program and within two years of earning the bachelor’s degree.